rubocode/iTask/activities/planning.md

 ## Planning

 Planning is done in broad strokes.
-It is a birds eye view.
+It is a bird’s eye view.
 That view is high level and it helps if you keep it reasonably stable.
 It gives you a good grounding in what you do.
 You see the big picture and it gives you the confidence to navigate the day to day.

 Visions help you organize your planning activity.
 You are looking to capture the essence of the moving parts in generating the outcomes you want and have some sense of sequence.
 Kanbans are quite effective in managing visions.